Welcome to the perfect church!

 Okay, some of you are laughing, and I am too.
 A few of you have agreed, and I can understand that.

 The Church that Christ will present to Himself one day will be perfect.
-She will have no spots or wrinkles, but she will be holy and without blemish.
+She will have no spots or wrinkles, but she will be holy without any blemish.

-In the manufacturing world, I learned to define perfection as having zero defects.
-However, I’ve never witnessed, observed, or been a part of a local church with no defects.
+I learned to define perfection in the manufacturing world as having zero defects.
+However, I’ve never witnessed, observed, or been a part of a local church without defects.
 As active participants in our local church, you and I have not measured up to a zero-defect definition.
 We messed it up.

 Even when perfection is described as completeness or wholeness in spiritual maturity, you and I still have room to grow.
 Speaking on behalf of pastors, staff, and all church leadership (from the local church to the denominational offices), we’re all still growing.
 Each of us has some strengths and a few weaknesses as well.
 The most dangerous thing is if weaknesses become blind spots.